sophgo/tpu-mlir/docs/quick_start/source_en/07_quantization.rst

 This table is arranged smoothly according to the cos from small to large, indicating the cos calculated by this Layer after the precursor layer of this layer has been changed to the corresponding floating-point mode.
-If the cos is still smaller than the previous parameter min_layer_cos, this layer and its immediate successor layer will be set to floating-point calculation。 ``run_qtable`` calculates the output cos of the whole network every time the neighboring two layers are set to floating point.
+If the cos is still smaller than the previous parameter min_layer_cos, this layer and its immediate successor layer will be set to floating-point calculation.
+``run_qtable`` calculates the output cos of the whole network every time the neighboring two layers are set to floating point.
 If the cos is larger than the specified expected_cos, the search is withdrawn.
-Therefore, if you set a larger expected_cos value, you will try to set more layers to floating point。
+Therefore, if you set a larger expected_cos value, you will try to set more layers to floating point.

 Step 2: Gen mix precision model